peter88213/novelibre/docs/help/arcs.md

 ---

-**NOTE:** This help page applies to *novelyst* and is not yet updated for *noveltree*.
+**NOTE:** This help page partially applies to *novelyst* and is not yet fully updated for *noveltree*.

-# Arcs
+# Plot

+---

-## What are arcs?
+## Arcs

 *noveltree* provides *arcs* as a powerful and flexible concept for plotting.

 ![Arcs](../Screenshots/arcs01.png)

 The term *plot* refers to the consequent course of the narrative action.
 "Arc" can mean a variety of things: Narrative strand, thread, character arc, storyline, sequence of cause and effect, sequence of setup and payoff, road map with milestones, and so on.
 You can think of an arc as a line on which points are arranged that characterize the progression of the story.
-These points can be assigned to sections to indicate the section's relevance to the plot.
+These "Turning points" can be assigned to sections to indicate the section's relevance to the plot.

 - *noveltree* lets you define any number of arcs.
 - Any number of sections can be assigned to each arc.
 - Any number of arcs can be assigned to each section.
-- Each arc can contain any number of points.
+- Each arc can contain any number of Turning points.
-- Each point can be assigned to exactly one section.
+- Each Turning point can be assigned to exactly one section.

 The association of sections and turning points is shown in the "Plot" column of the tree view.

+---

-## What about acts?
+## Stages

-If you want to divide a story into phases according to a dramaturgical scheme, for example into acts or steps, arcs are not necessarily the means of choice.
-This is because their points have to be assigned to specific sections.
+If you want to divide a story into stages according to a dramaturgical scheme, for example into acts or steps, arcs are not necessarily the means of choice.
+This is because their turning points have to be assigned to specific sections.
-Better suited for this are "todo" type chapters, which are inserted between the regular chapters at the beginning of each phase.
-This gives you color-coded subheadings in the tree view, and also gives you the option of documenting your dramaturgical model in as much detail as you like, e.g. with "todo" sections underneath.
+Better suited for this are stages, which are inserted between the regular sections at the beginning of each phase.
+This gives you color-coded subheadings in the tree view, and also gives you the option of documenting your dramaturgical model in as much detail as you like.
+There are two levels.
+Acts may be defined as stages on the first level.

 ![Acts](../Screenshots/acts01.png)

-This method can of course be combined well with turning points, which in this case can be created as plot points such as pinch point, Turning point, climax, etc.
+This method can also be used to define turning points, which in this case can be created as stages on the second level.

+---

 ## How to define arcs